Byloth/django-docker-template/README.md

-# django-docker-template
+# Happy 😄

-📦 A template of a ready-to-use dockerized Django application.
+A template of a ready-to-use dockerized Django application.